-The dialog shows you all inks that are used in the selected objects including their ruling, angle and dotshape.
+The dialog shows you all inks that are used in the selected objects including their ruling, angle, dot shape and DGC curve.
 You can change the settings of these inks.
 You can either change one specific ink or set the value to all inks by using the "Apply To All" edit boxes.
 If several technical parameters of one ink correspond to the selection, the appropriate edits in the "Change Ink Options" are showing an unequal sign ≠.